The 2020 presidential primary campaign field is finally starting to winnow down, with four months to go until the first states vote.

 - Tom Steyer

 Under the current rules, candidates need to attain either 130,000 individual donors or more than 2 percent in at least four national or early primary state polls.
-It looks like that will shrink the field considerably, from the 20 candidates who qualified for the first two debates, a number that will be halved (or almost) in September.
+The criteria for the fifth debate gets even tighter: hitting 3 percent in at least four national or early primary state polls, and getting contributions from 165,000 unique donors in 20 states.
+It looks like this will continue shrinking the field considerably from the 20 candidates who qualified for the first two debates.

 When are the 2020 Democratic presidential primary election and caucus nights?